 The Information Theory course is not running in the 2015/16 session.

 For reference, you can see an archive of the 2014/15 course materials.
-The course may return in 2016/17, but that has not yet been decided.
+The course might return in 2016/17, but that has not yet been decided.

 This page maintained by Iain Murray.